A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: A high-order solver

 \subsection{Application of differentials}

 Using the generalized Debye source representation requires the discretization of several surface-differential operators, namely $\surfdiv$, $\surfgrad$, and $\surflap$.
-Integration by parts along~$\Gamma$ allow for all composition of differential and layer-potential operators to be constructed as (at most) order-zero operators by direct differentiation on the Green's function.
+Integration by parts along~$\Gamma$ allow for all composition of differential and layer-potential operators to be constructed as pseudo-differential operators of (at most) order-zero by direct differentiation of the Green's function.
 For example, along $\Gamma$,

-where $\surfgrad'$ denotes the gradient with respect to the variable~$\bx'$.
+where $\surfgrad'$ denotes the surface gradient and $\surfdivp$ denotes the surface divergence with respect with respect to the variable~$\bx'$.
 Likewise,

 Using these identities, and the following construction of the operator $\surfgrad \surflap^{-1}$, it is possible to build the discretized system matrix {\em without} any numerical differentiation, despite the presence of so many surface differential operators.